 4. Form a Legal Business Entity

-Decide on the legal structure of your business (e.g., sole proprietorship, partnership, LLC) and register your company.
+A rental business needs insurance and business registration to operate smoothly and with credibility.
+Decide on the legal structure of your business (e.g., sole proprietorship, partnership, LLC) and register your business and take care of legalities.
 This step is essential for legal protection, tax purposes, and establishing credibility with customers and vendors.

 5. Secure Funding for Your Party Rental Business